ibara/lillian.link/_lilypad_source/blog/anarchy/2016-12-08_anarchist-cooperative-manual-hencoop-first-edition.md

 <cite>—<a href="https://generativejustice.wikispaces.com/">Generative Justice Wiki</a></cite>
 </blockquote>

-Generative Justice is a large umbrella covering many organizational models, with this article I hope to impart my experiences with anarchist cooperatives in particular.
+Generative Justice is a concept compliant with many organizational models.
+With this article I hope to impart my experiences with anarchist cooperatives ("worker collectives") in particular.
 I also submit my proposal for an anarchist cooperative model for generative justice, based on aforesaid "experiences."

 As a model for marginalized peoples' self-empowerment, consensus-based anarchist cooperatives put both organizational ownership and governance in the hands of those